sourabhdasp/EmailSniffer/README.md

 # EmailSniffer
-GmailFinder is a simple yet powerful Python tool that helps you easily extract Gmail addresses from any public website.
-Whether you're gathering emails for research, marketing, or data scraping, this tool saves time by automatically searching and retrieving Gmail addresses from webpage content
-Here's a detailed and well-structured `README.md` file for your **GmailFinder** project.
-This file provides clear instructions and covers all important aspects of the project:

----

-# GmailFinder

 **GmailFinder** is a Python tool that allows you to easily extract Gmail addresses from any public website.
 This tool can be used for web scraping, email research, or data gathering.
 With a simple and user-friendly interface built using Tkinter, GmailFinder makes it easy to find Gmail addresses from web pages.